 Why not make sure the furniture looks the part too?
 We’ve said it before, and we’ll say it again: chairs and stools are the easiest way to bring a little colour to your outdoor area.

 Just add some bright-toned ones, ideally in hardwearing metal.
-Tolix-style chairs, known for their moulded metal bases and stacking industrial-style legs, are ideal for this as they’re available in a wide range of colours from acid greens to bright orange.
+Tolix-style dining chairs, known for their moulded metal bases and stacking industrial-style legs, are ideal for this as they’re available in a wide range of colours from acid greens to bright orange.
 And as they’re stackable, you can stash them away when the weather takes a turn.

 If you haven’t got the budget or space for chairs, try cushions – don’t worry too much about getting outdoor cushions, as many cushions these days come with unzippable covers you can throw in the wash.
 And for a really decadent look, try some velvet dining chairs in your conservatory, tapping into 2017’s other big trend, rich jewel colours.